Meet Amy Doyle

 Getting through each day felt heavy.
 My mind was constantly searching for answers – analysing the past, imagining the future, trying to understand why I felt the way I did.

-Eventually I realised that what I needed wasn’t another strategy to “get it together”.
+Eventually I realised that what I needed wasn’t another strategy to “get it together” but space to understand myself properly.

 That process changed the direction of my life.
 I began exploring counselling, self-inquiry, meditation, and the deeper questions that shape how we live and relate to ourselves and others.
 Over time I retrained as a holistic counsellor and slowly rebuilt my life around work that felt meaningful and aligned.